fonstok/jfMagnify/README.md

 * __scale:__ Scale can be changed.
 The default is 2x.
 * __containment:__ Defines the magnify glass's containment area.
 The default is set to be its direct parent.
 * __magnifyGlass:__ Defines the magnify glass element (the element you want draggable).
 The default is '.magnify_glass'.
+* __scaleGlass:__ This will scale the magnify glass in relation to the magnifiedZone's width and hight.
+This is helpful when creating an effect demonstrated in the magZone demo.
 * __magnifiedElement:__ Added class name to the cloned or magnified version of the element that has been magnified.
 This will allow you to select this element in css.
 The default is '.magnified_element'.
 * __magnifiedZone:__ Area where you want the magnified element to live.
 The default is set to '.magnify_glass'.
 * __elementToMagnify:__ Identifies the element you want to magnify.
 The default is '.element_to_magnify'.